Massimo Mauro: Post-playing career

 In 1996, he entered into politics, being elected in Calabria to Italian Chamber of Deputies as The Olive Tree coalition candidate.
 From 1997 to 1999 he also served as chairman of football club Genoa.
 In May 2006 he was elected city councillor of Turin, and is currently a registered member of the centre-left Democratic Party.

 He is currently working as a football commentator for Sky Sport in Italy, and collaborates with the Italian newspaper La Repubblica.
 Mauro also founded a charitable foundation together with Gianluca Vialli in order to raise funds for research into cancer and amyotrophic lateral sclerosis (ALS).

 Controversy

-On 23 November 2014, after Napoli-Cagliari 3-3, Mauro poked Cagliari's manager Zdeněk Zeman, insinuating that his teams lack balance, something that clashes with the fact that, in Italy, winning teams are those which concede less goals.
-Zeman, largely known for his hyper-attacking style of play, silenced Mauro, on the one hand, stating that "if you score one goal more than the opponent, you don't care about conceded goals", on the other, reminding the journalist of his Lazio side finishing second with the best defence in the Serie A 1994-1995.
-Funnily enough, in spite of a speachless Mauro, Lazio conceded 34 goals in the aforementioned Serie A campaign, as many as Inter, and more than Roma (25), Parma (31), Juventus (32) and Milan (32).
+On 23 November 2014, after Napoli-Cagliari 3–3, Mauro poked Cagliari's manager Zdeněk Zeman, insinuating that his teams lack balance, something that clashes with the fact that, in Italy, winning teams are those which concede less goals.
+Zeman, largely known for his hyper-attacking style of play, silenced Mauro, on the one hand, stating that "if you score one goal more than the opponent, you don't care about conceded goals", on the other, reminding the journalist of his Lazio side finishing second with the best defence durin the 1994–95 Serie A season, during which Lazio finished in joint-second place behind Juventus alongside Parma.
+Funnily enough, in spite of a speechless Mauro, Lazio conceded 34 goals in the aforementioned Serie A campaign, as many as Inter, and more than Roma (25), Parma (31), Juventus (32) and Milan (32).